fpusan/tutorial-template/README.rst

    contigs is higher.
 But it is a viable alternative in smaller computers in which standard co-assembly is not feasible.

--  Seqmerge mode: This is intended to work with more samples than the merged mode.
+-  **Seqmerge mode**: This is intended to work with more samples than the merged mode.
 Instead of merging all individual assemblies in a single step, which can be very computationally demanding, seqmerge works sequentially.
 First, it assembles individually all samples, as in